 - All points of connection in liquid chromatographic systems are potential sources of leaks.
-Users of liquid chromatographic equipment should be aware of the toxicity or flammability of their mobile phases. - These Rapid Resolution threaded columns are mechanically stable and have been tested to very high pressures to assure safe lab operation on a variety of LC instruments.
-The 2.1- and 3.0-mm ID columns will support 20,000 psi (1300 bar) operation and 4.6-mm ID columns will support 16,000 psi (1000 bar) operation.
-Opening columns may compromise these pressure limits.
-Chromatographic performance has not been tested above 600 bar. - Because of its small particle size, dry ZORBAX packings are respirable.
+Users of liquid chromatographic instruments should be aware of the toxicity or flammability of their mobile phases. - These Rapid-Resolution threaded columns are mechanically stable and have been tested to a very high pressure to ensure safe lab operation on a variety of LC instruments.
+The 2.1- and 3.0-mm id columns will support 20,000 psi (1,300 bar) operation and 4.6-mm id columns will support 16,000 psi (1,000 bar) operation. - Opening columns may compromise these pressure limits and these columns are not resealable in the user's hands. - Chromatographic performance has not been tested above 600 bar. - Because of the small particle size, dry ZORBAX packings are respirable.
 Columns should only be opened in a well-ventilated area.